-Professionally run weapon training events using Live Action Roleplay (LARP) weapons.
-Structured lessons on a range of weapon combat principles and varied weapon techniques.
-Specially designed combat games, performance enhancement strategies and tournaments.
+Professionally run weapon training events that include Structured lessons on a range of weapon combat principles and varied weapon techniques.
+Specially designed combat games and performance enhancement strategies.

 Back in January 2003 I found out that I was wrong, really wrong.
 I used to think I was big, strong and fast for my size.
 I then started playing American football and discovered that 6’2” (now 6’1”) and 18 Stone (Now 21St) was actually quite small.
 I also found out that the guys smaller than me were stronger than me and the guys bigger than me were faster than me.
 This didn’t stop me and I stuck at it, I had the opportunity to be coached by some amazing coaches, play alongside some of Europe’s top players and experience top flight football, becoming bigger, stronger and faster in the process.